Duke McKenzie

 Duke McKenzie MBE (born 5 May 1963) is a British former professional boxer who competed from 1982 to 1998.
-He is a three-weight world champion, having held the IBF flyweight title from 1988 to 1989; the WBO bantamweight title from 1991 to 1992; and the WBO junior-featherweight title from 1992 to 1993.
+He is a three-weight world champion, having held the International Boxing Federation (IBF) flyweight title from 1988 to 1989; the World Boxing Organization (WBO) bantamweight title from 1991 to 1992; and the WBO junior-featherweight title from 1992 to 1993.
 At regional level he held the British flyweight title from 1985 to 1988; the European flyweight title from 1986 to 1988; and the British featherweight title from 1993 to 1994.
 After retiring from the sport, McKenzie has worked as a boxing commentator for broadcaster ITV.

 Professional career

 Previously a highly successful professional boxer, McKenzie has been British champion at two weights, a European champion once and world champion at three different weights.
 His professional record is 39-7 (20 by KO).

 Flyweight

 He won the British flyweight title (5 June 1985) with a fourth round stoppage over Danny Flynn.
 He later defended this against Charlie Magri (20 May 1986) and added Magri's European flyweight title.

-Both titles were relinquished when McKenzie won the IBF flyweight Title on 5 October 1988 with an 11th-round knockout over Rolando Bohol.
+Both titles were relinquished when McKenzie won the IBF flyweight title on 5 October 1988 with an 11th-round knockout over Rolando Bohol.

 After two title defences and one non-title, McKenzie lost the IBF flyweight title to Dave McAuley on 7 June 1989 in his first defeat.